burnhouse/alpha_atlas/README.md

 It is based on boundings rectangles from opencv and Qt.

 # Instalation
-tThe easiest way is to download Qt creator and configure it for opencv.
+The easiest way is to download Qt creator and configure it for opencv.

 # Output
 The uv will be saved in a tsv file :